abdxy/style-transfer-keras/README.md

 # style-transfer-keras
-This is a fast neural style transfer implement with Keras . all details in our document.
+This is a fast neural style transfer implement with Keras (perceptual losses for real-time style transfer and super-resolution) all details in our document.

 # result: